The Croft School is committed to safeguarding and promoting the welfare of all children and expects all staff and

 We provide a safe and welcoming environment underpinned by a culture of openness where both children and adults feel secure, able to talk and believe that they are being listened to.
 The school has a comprehensive ‘Safeguarding and Child Protection Policy’ so that we can provide staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school and to inform parents and guardians how we will safeguard their children whilst they are in our care.

-If anyone has any concerns regarding the safeguarding and well-being of children at our school, these should be brought to the attention of Mr Ed Bolderston (Designated Safeguarding Lead & Deputy Headteacher) or Mr James Ferris (Deputy Safeguarding Lead & Assistant Head).
+If anyone has any concerns regarding the safeguarding and well-being of children at our school, these should be brought to the attention of Mr Ed Bolderston (Designated Safeguarding Lead & Deputy Headteacher), Mr James Ferris (Deputy Designated Safeguarding Lead & Assistant Head) or Mrs Alison Webber (Deputy Designated Safeguarding Lead & Early Years Manager).

 All members of staff have completed the relevant Child Protection Training and receive regular Safeguarding updates and training.